 PHRs may be better than patient portals for various reasons.
 Most EHR vendors charge for patient portals.
 Portals are silos of patient information, and patients may have multiple portals at multiple clinic locations.
 By securely using the Direct email and communicating via a patient PHR, physicians don't have to pay for or administer the patient portal connected with the EHR.

 Want to learn more?
-Get the on-demand webinar from TMA's Tech Tuesday installment on Hi-Tech Patient Engagement.
-Learn how to incorporate this new technology for a good patient experience and smooth workflow in your practice.
-Register now.
+Get the on-demand webinar from TMA on the Coordination of Care Through Patient Engagement.
+Learn how to incorporate technology for a good patient experience and smooth workflow in your practice.

-If you have questions about using health information technology in your practice, call the TMA HIT helpline at (800) 880-5720 or email HIT@texmed.org.
-Learn more about the incentive programs at www.texmed.org/EHRIncentive.
+If you have questions about using health information technology in your practice, call the TMA HIT helpline at (800) 880-5720 or email hit[at]texmed[dot]org.

 Published Oct.
 10, 2013

 August 20, 2019